vi/websocat/doc/clihelp.md

       --exclude-ws-from-sockopts
           Do not apply `socket_*`, `reuseaddr`, `reuseport` and `bind_before_connect` to specifier stacks that include WebSocket framer

+      --tcp-race-interval-ms <TCP_RACE_INTERVAL_MS>
+          Delay between initiating subsequent connections when connecting to a TCP using multiple address variants

+          [default: 20]

   -h, --help
           Print help (see a summary with '-h')